A living encyclopedia of equines

 What breeds are included?

-Ancient breeds, modern crosses, sturdy ponies, draft or sport horses — and sometimes even donkeys or zebras.
+Ancient breeds, modern crosses, sturdy ponies, draft or sport horses — and sometimes even donkeys.
 The encyclopedia does not follow an official or rigid system: if a breed has a story to tell, it belongs here.

 Horses, ponies, miniatures: what's the difference?